memfault/interrupt/_drafts/instruction-tracing-mtb-m33.md

 The first 4 bytes of the packet is where the code was prior to branching (the "source address") and the next 4 bytes is the address which was branched to (the "destination address").

-Since thumb instructions are always at least half-word aligned, the bottom bit of the source and destination address stored is used to encode extra information.
+Since thumb instructions are always at least half-word aligned, the bottom bit of each word in the packet is used to encode extra information.

 Bit 1 in the "source address", referred to as the "A-bit", differentiates the origin of the branch.
-When the bit is set it means the PC update occurred due to an exception or update over a debugger vs a normal branch flow.
+When the bit is set it means the PC update occurred due to an exception or update over a debugger.
+When it is not set, it means a normal branch took place.

 Bit 1 in the "destination address", referred to as the "S-bit", is set when the packet is the first one captured after a trace has been started.
 If the MTB has been stopped and started multiple times, this would reveal when there are gaps in the trace information.

-In between trace events, we can still recover the exact instructions executed (will just be destination of previous packet to source of next packet!)
+With this information we can still recover every single instruction executed.
+In between branches we know sequential PCs were fetched between the destination of previous packet to source of next packet!

 Putting it all together, the format looks like this: